Mokakash/Web_Scraping_Price_Tracker_Project_Python/README.md

                """
 ```

-Utilizing the Email Library's `'EmailMessage'` class to configure the email's content, secure a connection using SMTP_SSL, authenticate the sender, and dispatch the email.
+Utilizing the Email Library's `EmailMessage` class to configure the email's content, secure a connection using SMTP_SSL, authenticate the sender, and dispatch the email.
 This ensures secure transmission and sender verification during the email delivery process.

 ```
 em = EmailMessage()